wireapp/wire-server/src/understand/federation/api.rst

 part of.
 The purpose of the Galley API is to allow backends to synchronize the state of the conversations of their members.

-* ``register-conversation``: Given a name and a list of conversation members, create a conversation locally.
-This is used to inform another backend of a new conversation that involves their local user.
+* ``on-conversation-created``: Given a name and a list of conversation members, create a conversation locally.
+This is used to inform another backend of a new conversation that involves their local user(s).
 * ``get-conversations``: Given a qualified user id and a list of conversation ids, return the details of the conversations.
 This allows a remote backend to query conversation metadata of their local user from this backend.
 To avoid metadata leaks, the backend will check that the domain of the given user corresponds to the domain of the backend sending the request.
-* ``update-conversation-memberships``: Given a qualified user id and a qualified conversation id, update the conversation details locally with the other data provided.
-This is used to alert remote backend of updates in the conversation metadata of conversations that one of their local users is involved in.
+* ``on-conversation-updated``: Given a qualified user id and a qualified conversation id, update the conversation details locally with the other data provided.
+This is used to alert remote backend of updates in the conversation metadata of conversations in which at least one of their local users is involved.
+* ``leave-conversation``: Given a remote user and a conversation id, remove the the remote user from the (local) conversation.
-* ``receive-message``: Given (sender, recipients, message payloads), propagate a message to local users.
+* ``on-message-sent``: Given a remote message and a conversation id, propagate a message to local users.
   This is used whenever there is a remote user in a conversation (see end-to-end flows).
 * ``send-message``: Given a sender and a raw message request, send a message to a conversation owned by another backend.
 This is used when the user sending a